EZIOxtn/EZIOxtn/README.md

 - 💼 Software Developer with experience in Python, C#, VB.NET, Ruby, Go, Bash, PowerShell, and Java.
 - 🔒 Cybersecurity enthusiast with a focus on security practices and reverse engineering.
-- 🌐 Full-stack web development skills using HTML, CSS, and JavaScript.
+- 🌐 Full-stack web development skills using HTML, CSS, PHP and JavaScript.

 ## 💻 Tech Stack